MongoDB vs MySQL: A Comparative Study on Databases

 Not only that, it offers greater efficiency and reliability which in turn can meet your data storage capacity and speed demands.

-On top of it, the schema-free implementation of MongoDB eliminates the prerequisites of defining a fixed data structure.
+On top of it, the schema-free implementation of MongoDB eliminates the need of defining a fixed database structure.
 These models allow hierarchical relationships representation and facilitate the ability to change the structure of the record.